IRVLUTD/fetch_nav_isaac/README.md

 ## Current Features:

 1. Initialization of Fetch to move its base on a ground plane in Isaac Sim.
 The arm and the RGB camera are both initialized.
-2. Capability of moving the base to a given global position.
+2. Capability of moving the base to a given global position (x, y) within a given position tolerance (current best is 0.01 metres).
 3. Receiving a stream of images from the RGB camera attached to the prim: `head_tilt_link/head_camera_link`.
 4. Synthetic data generation such as 2D and 3D bounding box detection and rudimentary segmentation using the Isaac Sim's built-in libraries.

+## Config:

+All the configuration parameters are stored under `/config/config.ini` file.
+These could be changed as per the need of the application.
+Make sure that all the paths and the file names are correct.

 ## Execution:
 Path to the Isaac Sim python would be of the following format: